 Search “UI designer” in Google and you may find yourself even more confused than before.
 It doesn’t help that UI and UX are often lumped together, making it difficult to see where one ends and the other begins.

 Perhaps you’re considering a career in UI and want to know what awaits you.
 Maybe you’re already in the industry and just need some clarity on the matter.
-In this post, we’ll set the record straight once and for all.
+In this article, we’ll set the record straight once and for all.
 Here’s what we’ll cover.

 So, what does a UI designer actually do?

 Put simply, UI is what you use to interact with a product, while UX is concerned with how this overall interaction feels.
-You can learn more about the differences between UX and UI here, but from now on we’ll try to focus solely on UI.
+We’ve already written extensively about the differences between user experience (UX) and user interface (UI) design, so from now on we’ll focus solely on UI.

 At the same time, a UI designer works with human behavior in mind.